linkspreed/smm/README.md

 ## Our Social Media Marketing log :)

-## Stay uo to date with our official social media announcements ...
+## Stay up to date with our official social media announcements ...

 ### 17.01.2023
 - Topic: Privacy Policy Update